 My husband chose this as a base for placing a fire, so that it had draw from underneath as well as helped distribute heat more evenly within the pit.
 Like the lava sand, this is not a step you must have for your pit, but it’s one we chose.

 9. Insert rebar into every other brick with a sledgehammer.

 Since these are offset, it seemed to work well for us.
 The pit is sturdy and firm.
 Only the capstones have a tendancy to shift since we opted not to add concrete to keep them in place.
 This is in case we decide to build it up or change the configuration.

 I can’t wait to get my cast iron bubbling away and learn to cook by campfire.
 I envision a cast iron tripod plus lovely chairs around the ring at some point, but for now, our old plastic yard chairs will have to do.

 Eventually, we plan on having a grate that will cover at least half of the 4′ diameter from 2 grill grates and an iron bar.
 This will give us a grilling capacity if we need it, plus a place to set pots on if we don’t want them directly in the fire.
 But that will be down the road.
 Until then, we’ll settle for a smaller grill to put over the coals.

-UPDATE: We build our firepit up to the height we had planned, but didn’t cap it off with the cap stones because we felt it really wasn’t necessary and was an unneeded expense at the time.
-However, after using it for awhile, we realized that making it too high create an issue with smoke, so we dropped it back down and will use those bricks in another project.
+UPDATE: We built our fire pit up to the height we had planned, but didn’t cap it off with the cap stones because we felt it really wasn’t necessary and was an unneeded expense at the time.
+However, after using it for awhile, we realized that making it too high create an issue with smoke, so we dropped it back down and will use those bricks in another project, then capped it off.